cysouw/diathesis/text/c05_case.md

 ### [ NAD | NA– ] Dative drop+accusative {#sec:case-dative-drop-accusative}

 Ditransitive verbs like *verbieten* 'to prohibit' [@next a-c], that allow for the dative but not the accusative to be dropped, are common.
-Semantically, this diathesis seem to be restricted to performative verbs.
+Semantically, this diathesis seems to be restricted to performative verbs, typically of verbal nature.

 ::: ex
 a.
 Ich verbiete dir das Rauchen.